psvnbhavanishankar/CS753_ASR/README.md

 En-De MuST-C data is approximately 80GB, and training with approx 30GB GPU takes atleast a week.
 The tweaks and results were using roughly 1/10 th of the data, approx. 25000 instances.
 This training would take atleast a day with the given GPU memory.

+After downloading the data, please use bpe.sh if you want to use Byte Pair Encoding.